Abbey Pachter

 About the Author

 Her essays and most recent book are based on personal experience, inspired by nature, and informed by science.
 Pachter won Golden Nib awards for nonfiction in 2021 and 2023 from the Virginia Writers Club.
 Several of her essays are in the national e-zine "Pulse: Voices from the Heart of Medicine."
-Her newest book, "A Monarch in Winter: Biography of a Butterfly" is available on Amazon.
-In this photo, she is near Anguangueo, Mexico, where many monarchs overwinter.
+Her recently published book, "A Monarch in Winter: Biography of a Butterfly," is available on Amazon.
+In this photo, she is near Anguangueo, Mexico, where millions of eastern monarchs overwinter.

 Literary memberships,